Skip to main content

 • “On top of that, the developers did a great job: the game runs smoothly on modest hardware, the core gameplay is genuinely fun, and it only takes up about 1 GB of space.”

-• “After experiencing severe audio stuttering, I discovered this is a common issue with sound stuttering on any headphone system.”
+• “After experiencing severe audio stuttering, I discovered it is a common issue with any headphone system.”

 • music